Shiraz: Higher education

 Shiraz is home to a vibrant academic community.
 The Shiraz University of Medical Sciences was the first university in Shiraz and was founded in 1946.
 Much older is the august Madrasa-e-Khan, or Khan Theological School, with about 600 students; its tile-covered buildings date from 1627.

 Today Shiraz University is the largest university in the province, and one of Iran's best academic centers.
 Other major universities in or nearby Shiraz are the Islamic Azad University of Shiraz, Shiraz University of Technology, and Shiraz University of Applied Science and Technology.

-The Shiraz Regional Library of Science and Technology is the largest provincial library serving the public.
+The Shiraz Regional Library of Science and Technology is a provincial library serving the public.
 Virtual University of Shiraz is one of the sub colleges of Shiraz University.

 Transportation

-Airports

-Shiraz International Airport serves as the largest airport in the southern region of Iran.
-After undergoing renovation and redevelopment work in 2005, Shiraz Airport was identified as the second-most-reliable and -modern airport in Iran (after Imam Khomeini International Airport of Tehran) in terms of flight safety including electronic and navigation control systems of its flight tower.
+Air

+Shiraz International Airport, also known as Shiraz Shahid Dastgheib International Airport, serves as the largest airport in southern Iran.